mitschabaude/chrode/README.md

 chrode('./script.js');

-// multiple parallel executions chrode('./script.js', 5);

-// with advanced options (same meaning as above) chrode('./script.js', 1, {
+// with advanced options (same meaning as above) chrode('./script.js', {
+  watch: true,
-  noIncognito: true,
+  incognito: true,
-  noParallel: true,
+  noLogs: true,
-  noHeadless: true,
+  noHeadless: false,
 });
 ```

 ## How does it work?

 - We bundle your script using `esbuild`
-- We start a browser context with `puppeteer` which loads a dummy html page and adds the bundled script.
+- We start a browser context with `puppeteer` which loads a dummy html page including the bundled script.
-- We forward `console` calls in the browser to your console (with puppeteer).
+- We forward `console` calls and errors in the browser to your console (with puppeteer).
+- For `chrodemon`, we run `esbuild` in watch mode and reload the page on changes

 ## What does it mean?